CollinHeist/TitleCardMaker/docs/v1/card_types/notification.md

 # Notification Card Type

-Card type featuring two compact rectangular frames, styled to resemble a notification prompt.
+This card type features two compact rectangular frames, styled to resemble a notification prompt.
 These "notifications" can be resized, positioned, and colored with extras.